Sign In / Sign Out

 - Map and Locations

-The Pave Program in Arts Entrepreneurship published The Arizona Arts Entrepreneur Toolkit in 2015.
+The Herberger Institute published The Arizona Arts Entrepreneur Toolkit in 2015.
 Created by local artists, for local artists, the Arizona Arts Entrepreneur Toolkit is a comprehensive collection of digital tools artists can use to support the business side of their creative practice.
 The toolkit puts resources, step-by-step instructions, and templates in one place.
 The toolkit’s six sections include business planning, budgeting, financing your work, public relations and marketing, legal issues for artists and public art.
-It is available for purchase by contacting Nyomi Gruber at firstname.lastname@example.org or at 480-727-6639.
+It is available by contacting the CECL Program Coordinator.
+Karyn Ricci at firstname.lastname@example.org

 "A Landscape of Arts Entrepreneurship in US Higher Education" is a project commissioned by the Alliance for the Arts in Research Universities (a2ru) to conduct research and draft an information module on the theories, practices, and pedagogies of arts entrepreneurship in higher education.